 2012 – Enhanced online presence: Created Wildflower Run website separate from AAUW website, initiated bulk email to past participants, enhanced Facebook and Twitter presence.

-2013 – Stopped mailing postcards to past registrants – all communication is now electronic
+2013 – Stopped mailing postcards to past registrants – all communication to individuals is now electronic

 2013 – Lowered maximum age for Kids’ 2k (on track) from 12 to 10.